BTEC Results Day 2024

 It’s up to you to convince them you have the skills, ability and aptitude to study the next level up.
 It is the individual institution’s decision as to whether they accept you on the course.

-Your BTEC level 3 results, along with good GCSEs results are a very viable alternative to A-levels, to help you progress to university.
+Your BTEC level 3 results, along with good GCSEs results are a very viable alternative to A-levels, to help you progress to applying to university.

 BTEC course results will have pass, merit or distinction grades, worth a certain number of UCAS points which you can then match to the entry requirements needed for your university course.